Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 address of incoming frames
 on each interface.

-This guide explains in detail on how to use the VPP based L2 Switching using either RDMA or MEMIF interfaces.
+This guide explains in detail on how to use the VPP based L2 Switching using either MEMIF or RDMA interfaces.
-Other interfaces supported by VPP(e.g. DPDK or VETH) should follow a similar setup, but are not covered in this guide.
+Other interfaces supported by VPP (e.g. DPDK or VETH) should follow a similar setup, but are not covered in this guide.
 Users can utilize scripts in dataplane-stack repo to run cases quickly, or use detailed command lines in this guide to run cases step by step.